-The leaves are grasslike, up to 2 -13 cm (0.78 - 5.12 inch) long, 1 - 4 mm (0.039 - 0147 inch) wide, spaced with fine hairs along the leaf edges and down the sheath opening.
-The sheath-margin has fine evenly-spaced hairs, auricles are short and hairy, the ligule membranous and truncate, up to 1 mm (0.039 inch) long, pubescent or without hair, hairs near the blade base.
+The leaves are grass-like, up to 2 -13 cm (0.78 - 5.12 inch) long, 1 - 4 mm (0.039 - 0147 inch) wide, spaced with fine hairs along the leaf edges and down the sheath opening.
+The sheath-margin has fine evenly-spaced hairs, auricles are short and hairy, the ligule is membranous and truncate, up to 1 mm (0.039 inch) long, pubescent or without hairs, hairs near the blade base.
 The sheath is open and without hair, the auricles inconspicuous or absent.

 The seed head is 5-8 cm (1.97 - 3.15 inch) long with 5-10 spikelets (joints) per head.
 Each spikelet has 2-5 flowers and is 0.75-1.25 cm (0.29 - 0.49 inch) long with 1 to 3 seeds per spikelet.
 The glumes with lateral keel are prolonged into an awn, the lemmas of the uppermost spikelet have harsh 4-5 cm (1.57 - 2.75 inch) long awns.